swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

     - **DVC extends version control to data**: By configuring a DVC remote pointing to cloud storage, you get Git-like versioning for your datasets with `dvc push` and `dvc pull` commands that mirror Git's workflow.
+    - **DVC separates metadata from payload to keep repositories lightweight**: The `.dvc` files and `dvc.yaml` tracked by Git are small pointers to your data; the actual datasets and artifacts live in cloud storage.
+This split is what makes versioning multi-gigabyte files practical without bloating your Git repository.
     - **DVC plugins bridge storage providers**: Installing the appropriate DVC storage plugin (like `dvc[gs]` for Google Cloud) allows DVC to communicate with various cloud providers using a unified interface.